The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 Brighton was the place of the iconic Kissing Coppers.
 “Was”, because the original one was removed from the wall and sold to an anonymous buyer in Miami in 2011.
 However, a copy remains on Frederick Street, since the sentiment of the work was very important.
 Some think Banksy is poking fun at policemen, but others believe the work has a strong positive meaning, as showing a human side to the police force and at the same time imagining a sexual-identity accepting society.

-Bristol is probably Banksy’s home, therefore there is plenty of graffiti, many of which are perfectly preserved.
+Bristol is an important location in the Banksy guide.
+It’s probably the artist’s home, therefore there is plenty of graffiti, many of which are perfectly preserved.
+Therefore, it takes a pride position in our Banksy guide.

 On Lower Lamb Street you can see You Don’t Need Planning Permission to Build Castles in the Sky.
 The view in Google Maps is from 2012 because it is a very hidden place and it has not been photographed again since, but the work is still there, although a bit modified by a sort of door.
 The meaning of the sentence may be a sweet encouragement to dream the future, as also suggested by the smile created with the sentence.